 Oral Absorption Rates are Low

-That means for every 30 mg of CBD taken, only about 4 to 6 mg make it into the bloodstream.
+That means for every 30 mg of cannabinoids taken, only about 4 to 6 mg make it into the bloodstream.
 The majority of it is broken down and removed from the body.
-So, how can you increase the absorption rate of CBD?
+So, how can you increase the absorption rate of cannabinoids?